cherali/localization/README.md

 ## Supporting Type

-If you using typescript, and your IDE supports `intelliSense` you can add your localization type, this helps you avoid mis-spelling words and easy access (less copy/paste) to nested translation when you press `.`, also this feature is very cool :).
+If you using typescript, and your IDE supports `intelliSense` you can add your localization type, this helps you avoid mis-spelling words and easy access (less copy/paste) to nested translation when you press `.`, cool! hah?! ([more info](./markdown/add-type-support.md)).

 ## Documentation